 The BTEC Level 3 (KS5) course offers learners the opportunity to develop their practical musicianship skills through a variety of solo and ensemble tasks and workshops.
 With over 20 units to choose from, the course content is very flexible, allowing us to accommodate learners’ strengths and preferred musical tastes.
 All assessments are tailor-made to suit each cohort and aim to develop learners’ musical awareness through practical work, written assessment and self evaluation.
 The course is continually assessed over a two year period, with no external examination.
 All work is formally assessed and graded and samples of learners’ work are examined annually by an external moderator.
 The BTEC Level 3 course serves as an ideal stepping stone to further education at college or university and has become a firmly recognised and well-respected qualification.
 It gives learners the opportunity to develop individual musicianship and technique, whilst developing a wide range of employability skills including communication, teamwork, problem solving, organisation, resilience and learning for life.

-The department provide regular opportunities for our learners to perform.
-These include, but are not limited to: Christmas and Summer Concerts, 6th Form Gigs, Eisteddfodau, Achievement and Open evenings, lunchtime concerts and charity events.
+The department provides regular opportunities for our learners to perform.
+These include, but are not limited to: Christmas and Summer Concerts, 6th Form Gigs, Eisteddfodau, Achievement and Open evenings, Battle of the Bands competitions, lunchtime concerts and charity events.
 The highlight of the school year for the department is however, undoubtedly the week of our annual school show.
-We have a fantastic reputation in the community for our high quality productions and last Summer’s production of “Legally Blonde” was no exception.
-Ogmore MP Chris Elmore, who attended the final performance labelled it “spellbinding” and commented how he was “blown away” with the talent on display.
-We are very much looking forward to a time when we can be back on stage, entertaining the school community again.
+We have a fantastic reputation in the community for our high quality productions, which showcase the vast array of talent that we have at CCYD.
+Please follow our social media pages to keep up to date with the latest events.